Getting School Transcripts (When You Owe Money to the School)

 What Gives Schools the Right To Withhold My Transcripts?

-If you’re trying to get your official transcript and you’re being blocked because you owe your school money, you can try a few things to resolve the issue:
+If you’re trying to get your official transcript and being blocked because you owe your school money, you can try a few things to resolve the issue:

 Pay the fine or fees you owe.